rocketacademy/marketing-website/src/pages/index.md

         Classmates and alumni from top companies and schools committed to helping each other succeed.
 courses:
-  heading: Land a job with our concept-focused courses
+  heading: Learn relevant skills and land a new job
   image:
     alt: building blocks image
     image: /img/homepage/building-blocks-icon.png